How Drumlin Offline Digital Rights Management (DRM) Security Works

 - User experience: The steps for an end user are very simple - they install a free Javelin PDF reader on their device; they download and open the secure PDF file you send them; and they enter an authorization code for that file that and if the code is OK the file will be opened, just like any other full function PDF (i.e. with bookmarks, links, correct font and page display etc.).
 So for the end user it is very easy and quick - and for all tech platforms (PC, Mac, Android and iOS) this process can be largely automated making it even simpler, as discussed further below.

-- Publishing: All the publisher has to do use our free DrumlinPublisher software to encrypt the PDF as described below.
-It can then be distributed to as many end users as required.
+- Publishing: All the publisher has to do use our free DrumlinPublisher software to encrypt their PDFs.
+The encrypted secure PDFs can then be distributed to as many end users as required.
 The publisher simply issues a separate authorization code for that file to each end user when they order the material or are sent it as part of a training course, private document distribution, subscription newsletter service etc..
 Special facilities exist to allow codes to be used on multiple devices if required, and/or by multiple end users, and optionally on multiple documents.
 More details are provided below and on our other web pages, including our Frequently Asked Questions (FAQs) page.

 - Authorization codes: The Drumlin DRM security service works using authorization codes rather than complex user management systems.
 This makes the service and software extremely fast and easy to use, and also is ideal for fully automated management of document security, for example for ebook sales and training courseware.
 Other authorization options are also available (license files, pre-authorized files, automated authorization etc.)